randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 - An upgrade will look like this:
   - Serially go through each control plane replica not at the current config hash
     - Check health of any replicas for the current config hash
-    - Uniquely mark the existing replica machine through setting an annotation and persisting the change (controlplane.cluster.x-k8s.io/selected-for-upgrade)
+    - Uniquely mark the existing replica machine through setting an annotation and persisting the change (cluster.x-k8s.io/controlplane/selected-for-upgrade)
     - Check cluster health
     - Provision a new machine at the correct version
     - Poll on health of replicas with the current config hash
     - Poll on cluster health with the correct replica number
+    - Remove the replica’s etcd member from the etcd cluster
+    - Update the kubeadm generated config map
     - Delete the marked controlplane machine
 - Upgrade of worker nodes is deferred to the MachineDeployment controller
 - Determining if a Machine is "up to date" will be done through the use of an annotation (controlplane.cluster.x-k8s.io/configuration-hash) that is placed on the Machine at creation time.
 The value of this annotation is generated by computing the Hash of the ControlPlaneSpec (minus the replicas field).
 This would allow triggering an Upgrade based on any changes to Version, InfrastructureTemplate, or the KubeadmConfiguration used.
   - For example, a CVE is patched in containerd and updated images are available.
 Note that the Kubernetes version is not changed.
 To trigger an upgrade, the user updates the image in the InfrastructureTemplate (for an AWS cluster, the image is stored in InfrastructureTemplate.Spec.AMI.ID).
-- Where necessary, we will import behaviours from the MachineSet and MachineDeployment controllers.
 - The controller should tolerate the manual removal of a replica during the upgrade process.
 A replica that fails during the upgrade may block the completion of the upgrade.
 Removal or other remedial action may be necessary to allow the upgrade to complete.

 ##### Control plane healthcheck